aung-st/COVID-Data-Engineering/README.md

 # COVID19-Data-Dashboard

-## This project is a data engineering and analysis pipeline that fetches data from a public COVID data API, performs data cleaning and transformation, runs data analysis, and then visualizes the results on a  dashboard.
-The pipeline is written in Python and can be used to automate the process of fetching, processing, and analyzing COVID data.
+## This project is a data engineering pipeline that fetches and stores data from a public COVID data API.
+The pipeline is written in Python and automates the process of fetching and processing COVID data.

 # Features

 ## - Fetches COVID data from a public API
+## - Saves raw json files from API call into a json dump folder
-## - Cleans and transforms the raw data
+## - Inserts all data in a json file into a database

 # Requirements
-## requests==2.28.0
+## requests==2.31.0
 ## sqlite3==3.32.3
-## pandas==1.2.0
+## pandas==2.1.1